Toronto Waldorf School

 - Keeps an auto-injector on his/her person at all times.

-- Will respond co-operatively to requests from the school to eliminate allergens from packed lunches and snacks, and any other foods sent to the classroom.
+- Will respond co-operatively to requests from the school to eliminate allergens from packed lunches and snacks.

-- Encourages their own students to respect an anaphylactic student and follow school prevention plans.
+- Encourage students to respect an anaphylactic student and follow school prevention plans.

 - Learn to recognize symptoms of anaphylactic reactions.